 Skip to Main Content

-College History: Humanics
+College History:

-Writings About Humanics
+Humanics

-Humanics is a word that has special meaning in the history and philosophy of Springfield College.
+The concept of Humanics refers to Springfield College’s mission of educating students in spirit, mind, and body for leadership in service to humanity.
+Humanics has a special meaning in the history and philosophy of Springfield College.
 As Seth Arsenian, the College's first Distinguished Springfield Professor of Humanics, wrote, "To build men, one must know man.
 Out of this conviction there developed the concept of Humanics - a set of ideas, values, and goals which through several metamorphoses became the accepted philosophy of education at Springfield College.
 It is because of this philosophy that the College believes itself to be distinct and different from other colleges.
 It is around this philosophy that the college administration, faculty, students, and alumni join in a cooperative effort to move toward commonly sought goals.
 It is by focusing on this philosophy that there develops on its campus a college community which, in open communication, makes communion and commitment possible."

-The following papers, along with the distinguished Humanics Lectures, represent some of the major writings about the Humanics philosophy.
+The following papers, along with the Distinguished Humanics Lectures, represent some of the major writings about the Humanics philosophy.

-Distinguished Springfield Professor of Humanics
+Distinguished Professors of Humanics (DPH)

 Date Honoree Project Title